 A sourdough culture breaks down the offending proline provided it is left for twenty-four hours.
 Many celiacs can then enjoy the bread.

-The phytates are contained in the bran; researchers writing in Scand J Gastroenterol Suppl reported that adding phytate phosphorus to a bread roll reduced the iron absorption by fifty percent.
-This inhibition of iron intake was largely ameliorated by the addition of vitamin C or meat to the meal.
+The phytates are contained in the bran; researchers writing in Scand J Gastroenterol Suppl in a paper entitled wheat fiber, phytates and iron absorption reported that adding phytate phosphorus to a bread roll reduced the iron absorption by fifty percent.
+This inhibition of iron intake was largely ameliorated by the addition of vitamin C or meat to the meal; a glass of freshly squeezed orange juice, the lemon in hummus or cold beef on a 100% wholewheat roll would effectively counteract the inhibition of the iron absorption by the phytates in the bran.

 We consider the addition of smart bran to meals inadvisable.
 Rather enjoy 100% whole wheat to increase the fibre in the diet; soak, cook, sprout and expose it to lactobacillus rather.

-Other research published in Br J Nutr suggests that only zinc is affected by the addition of wheat bran to the diet.
+Other research published in Br J Nutr entitled the effect of wheat bran on the absorptoion of minerals in the small intestine suggests that only zinc is affected by the addition of wheat bran to the diet.

 In short, the amount of phytate in the general consumption of 100% whole wheat flour has only minor effects on mineral absorption.